Pope Pius IX and Poland

 In the time of Pope Pius IX, Poland had long been partitioned among three neighbouring powers and no longer existed as an independent country.
 The Polish people lived under the rule of the Russian Empire, the Austrian Empire and Prussia.

 Russian-ruled Poles

-The major part of the difficulties that the Pope faced with regard to the Polish people concerned those who were ruled by the Tsar.
-They faced discrimination and persecution at the hands of the government, which enforced Russification and attempted to separate priests and people from their church.
+The major part of the difficulties that the Pope faced with regard to the Polish people concerned those who were ruled by the Tsar in the officially separated Congress Kingdom of Poland.
+They faced discrimination and persecution at the hands of the government after the rebellion in 1830-1831, which enforced Russification and attempted to separate priests and people from their church.

 For the sake of good relations with the government, Pius opposed the Polish nationalist movements that were often making those relations tense.
 On the other hand, his protests against the government's actions in its Polish provinces were so strong that they led to an intervention by the Austrian Empire, another of the powers who had taken over part of Poland, with the aim of getting the Pope to be silent on the matter.